 The Friends General Conference was organized in 1900 as an association of Hicksite meetings to provide a channel of coordination for them.
 Today it includes any Quaker meeting interested in the services it provides, such as religious education materials and annual conferences.

 Friends United Meeting (formerly the Five Years Meeting) comprises many Orthodox and United meetings worldwide.
 It had its origins in conferences held in Richmond, Indiana, in 1887 and 1892, at which approval was given for a declaration of faith.
-Friends made plans at the same time to develop Friends’ missionary activities that have, amongst other things, supported the founding and gathering of Friends’ meetings in East Africa, India, China, Japan, Central America, the Caribbean, and the Middle East.
+Friends made plans at the same time to develop Friends’ missionary activities that have, among other things, supported the founding and gathering of Friends’ meetings in East Africa, India, China, Japan, Central America, the Caribbean, and the Middle East.
 Eleven yearly meetings adopted the Five Years Meeting’s Uniform Discipline of 1901.

 In 1965, the Evangelical Friends Alliance (now Evangelical Friends Church International) formed to draw together evangelical yearly meetings that place more emphasis on the Holy Spirit and the inspired rule of the Bible and less on the Light Within.
 They focus on the importance of salvation and of Jesus Christ’s atonement for our sins.
-These Friends place great emphasis on evangelical outreach; they are especially active in foreign missions in central Africa, Alaska, Bolivia, and China and are also active in peace work.
+These Friends place great emphasis on evangelical outreach; they are especially active in foreign missions in Central Africa, Alaska, Bolivia, and China and are also active in peace work.

 In addition to these formally organized groups, there are three Conservative yearly meetings—Iowa, North Carolina, and Ohio—that have been meeting together as led since 1965.
 Several independent yearly meetings, as well as a number of monthly meetings of Friends, have no formal affiliation to these larger groups.